 - You can give anonymously if you don’t want to be named publicly.

-What are the disadvantages of a donor-advised fund?
+What are the disadvantages of donor-advised funds?

 - Minimum donation requirements: There are no contribution limits to how much you can put in your donor-advised fund but some sponsors require a minimum contribution.

 - Fees: All donor-advised funds have annual fees and administrative costs.
 These can add up over time.

 - You cannot revoke a donation.
 This means that you cannot take the donation back once it has been gifted.

 |Allows donation of non-cash assets like appreciated stocks||Minimum donation requirements|